 Social Responsibility Policies in the Czech Republic

-The Czech gambling watchdog is very strict when it comes to compliance with its social responsibility requirements.
-Under local regulations, gambling operators can offer their products only to customers aged 18 years old or above, as this is the age of majority in the country.
+The Czech gambling watchdog is strict about compliance with its social responsibility requirements.
+Under local regulations, gambling operators may offer their products only to customers aged 18 or older, as this is the age of majority in the country.

-In the context of online gambling, all players must register accounts and provide the licensees with identification documents that confirm they are legally old enough to gamble.
+For online gambling, all players must register accounts and provide licensees with identification documents that confirm they are legally old enough to gamble.
 Part IV, Title I, Article 77 of Act № 186/2016 stipulates that all online players must set self-restrictive measures when they register.

 Responsible Gambling Measures